-In areas other than language, 130 years of unification have done little to erode the strongly regional nature of the Italian people.
+In areas other than language, 130 years of unification have done little to erode the strong regional nature of the Italian people.
 This is great for the visitor as regional cuisine and customs have been largely preserved.
-Throughout the nation you'll find that religion (mainly Catholicism) and football are of great cultural importance.
+Throughout the nation, you'll find that religion (mainly Catholicism) and football are of great cultural importance.

 Food and Drink